-Every elementary student receives visual art instruction once in a five day cycle throughout their elementary career.
+Every elementary student receives visual art instruction once in a six day cycle throughout their elementary career.
 Studio time includes inquiry-based problem solving and critical thinking, as well as the use of various tools and technology.
 Creative play & exploration time are an integral part of the art experience.
 The foundational aspects of the elementary visual arts program include:

 - Creating - art making